-To verify design and performance and ensure that the Government requirements are met, employ commissioning practices appropriate to the size and complexity of the building and its system components.
-This must include an experienced commissioning provider, who should be independent of the project design and construction team, and the operations team.
+In order to verify design and performance, and ensure that the Government requirements are met, employ commissioning practices appropriate to the size and complexity of the building and its system components.
+This must include an experienced commissioning provider, who should be independent of the project design and construction team, and from the operations team.
 The choice of either contracted services or Government personnel as the commissioning provider will be determined at project level.
-Meet the requirements of ASHRAE 189.1 Section 10.3.1.2 (Building Project Commissioning), with the following modifications: